jgendron/GetCleanData/Codebook.md

 * subjectid - categorical variable identifying the subject by identification number {1 through 30}
 * activities - categorical variable identifying one of six activities taken by the subject {walking, walkingupstairs, walkingdownstairs, sitting, standing, laying}.
 It is the dependent variable.

-The remaining 79 variables are all numerical and serve as the explanatory (independent) variables.
+The remaining 79 variables are all numerical and serve as the independent (explanatory) variables.
 The 79 variables are comprised of two categories of signals: time domain and frequency domain.
 These signals were used to estimate variables of the feature vector for each pattern.

-**Time domain signals (variables) - as denoted by the 't' prefix** *Note:*
+**Time domain signals (variables) - as denoted by the 't' prefix**
+*Note:*
 * *'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.*
 * *mean() indicates Mean value and std() indicates Standard Deviation*